jrliv/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 21: May 25, 2017

+**Today's Progress**: Spent all my time proof reading and formatting my blog in Markdown.
+Then I broke my site trying to push the changes.

+**Thoughts:** Pretty frustrated at the amount of time I've spent working on this blog post and still don't have it posted.
+Not to mention being frustrated with not being able to push my changes correctly with git and breaking my site.
+Not sure if I will be able to figure out how to fix all the mistakes.
+May just have to delete the repo and start all over.
+Also might try the GitHub desktop app since I apparently don't have a clue what I'm doing with git.

 ### Day 20: May 24, 2017

 **Today's Progress**: Studied and practiced arrays.
 Finished drafting my blog post.
 Will post tomorrow.